-- Apply knowledge of bio-psycho-social variables that affect individual development and behavior, and use of theoretical frameworks to understand the interactions among individuals and social systems. - 5.
-Understand the history of the social work profession, its current structures and issues. - 6.
+- 5. Understand the history of the social work profession, its current structures and issues. - 6.
 Analyze the impact of social policies on clients systems, workers and agencies. - Understand forms and mechanisms of oppression and discrimination and the strategies to advance social and economic justice. - Understand structures of organizations and service systems, and understand the necessity of organizational change. - 9.
 Demonstrate the use of biblical values and ethics in the generalist social work practice. - 10.
 Demonstrate the ability to establish rapport with clients from diverse backgrounds. - 11.
 Demonstrate professional behavior.

-- 1. All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
+- All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
 First-year students enrolled full-time are to include GES 1122 in their first semester schedule. - First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
 Exceptions will be granted only with approval of the College Dean. - 4.
 Veterans with at least six months of service may apply for and receive four hours of credit for physical education.
 Contact the Registrar's office.